joschock/patina/docs/src/rfc/text/0020-remove-atomics.md

 against uncontrolled concurrent modification of memory shared between code and an interrupt handler that interrupts that code.
 More details on UEFI support for eventing and interrupts is described in [Event, Timer, and Task Priority Services](https://uefi.org/specs/UEFI/2.11/07_Services_Boot_Services.html#event-timer-and-task-priority-services).

+Rust requires global static variables to be both `Send` and `Sync` to prevent data races and ensure safe access from any thread.
+In Patina, this is largely accomplished via means of Atomics to provide conccurent-safe interior mutability on the global state.
+In C, there are no such restrictions - it is up to the programmer to ensure that global data access is safe from data races; but global state may be directly accessed without any protections.
+This means that in C, direct access to global state can happen without requiring an atomic instruction.
 In the traditional EDK2 C reference core, concurrency is handled with interrupt control rather than with atomic instructions.

 ## Goals

-The primary goal of this RFC is to eliminate atomics from Patina to improve portability and performance.
+The primary goal of this RFC is to reduce unnecessary atomics in Patina to improve portability and performance.

 ## Requirements

-1. Remove Atomics from Patina core and replace with alternative concurrency protection structures using interrupt management.
+1. Remove unnecessary Atomics from Patina and replace with alternative interior mutability structures using Rust primitives for interior mutability, such as `Cell` or `RefCell`.
 2. Revisit concurrency usage within Patina and remove unnecessary nested concurrency protection where it makes sense to do so.
-3. Remove Atomics from optional Patina components except those that have unique requirements that mandate the use of Atomics.
-4. Update documentation with design guidance on avoiding atomic usage.
+3. Update documentation with design guidance on appropriate use of Atomics.

-## Unresolved Questions

-- For adv_logger, atomic compare-exchange instructions are used to negotiate logging with external agents (such as loggers running in MM).
-It's not clear how to address this use case. *Resolution* no change, retain compare-exchange in adv_logger as a special case.

-- What are the right alternative concurrency mechanisms?
-Interrupt control seems the obvious one; but are there others?
-*Resolution* proceed with interrupt control as the primary concurrency mechanism in Patina.

 ## Prior Art (Existing PI C Implementation)